 While smartphones have enriched our lives in many ways, their ability to command our attention can also cause serious problems.
 In the U.S., nine people are killed and more than 1,000 are injured every day in crashes involving a distracted driver, according to the National Highway Traffic Safety Administration (NHTSA).
-Many of those distractions are caused by smartphones.
+Many of those distractions are caused by smartphones and other aftermarket car accessories.

 It’s a problem we’re aware of, as the AAA Foundation for Traffic Safety found that distracted drivers topped the concern list in its annual traffic survey, with 87.5 percent of respondents suggesting that distracted drivers are a bigger problem today than three years ago.
 That’s ahead of any other concern, including drivers using drugs or driving drunk.